By Mark V. Lonsdale

 When we discuss form in archery, it is not about the scores on the target, but your body alignment and bio-mechanics in relation to the bow.

-This problem becomes more apparent the more one progresses in competition.
-Eventually those bad habits will become a road block, that then must be unlearned to progress.
+This resultant problems with form become more apparent the more one progresses in competition.
+Eventually those bad habits will become a road block, which then must be unlearned to progress.